Finding your inner artist at City Arts

 “We are very fortunate to have this here,” said Gary.
 “We are one of the few cities our size to offer something like this.”

-Gary asked if we wanted the color to swirl though the piece.
+Gary asked if we wanted the color to swirl through the piece.
 He said we would have to do a glass “twist” while it was hot.

 We said yes to all of those ideas.